-- requires the Department of Consumer Protection (DCP), in consultation with the Commission of Pharmacy, to adopt certain regulations (a) regarding nonsterile compounding pharmacies, including to ensure access to certain products that contain levonorgestrel, mifepristone, misoprostol, or similar ingredients, and (b) to import levonorgestrel, mifepristone, misoprostol, and similar drugs and components to offer ready access to drug products that include them (§ 1); - 2. eliminates a requirement that DCP prominently post lists of pharmaceutical representatives employed by registered pharmaceutical manufacturers on its website (but keeps the requirement that these manufacturers annually give these lists to DCP and update them within two weeks of any changes) (§ 2); - 3. allows a licensed veterinarian to authorize another person to dispense a prescription veterinary drug under certain circumstances (§ 3); - 4. authorizes DCP or the Commission of Pharmacy, depending on the credential, to take various actions when a credential holder takes certain actions involving a drug that the holder knows will be used by someone to execute a death sentence (§§ 4-12); and - 5. (a) excludes, from the requirement to get a DCP permit to sell nonlegend drugs in a vending machine, distributing free nonlegend naloxone through a legally compliant secure box; (b) makes various other changes regarding these permits; and (c) changes the requirements for secure boxes (§§ 13-15).
+- 1. requires the Department of Consumer Protection (DCP), in consultation with the UConn School of Pharmacy, to evaluate and report on (a) the feasibility of nonsterile compounding pharmacies engaging in nonsterile compounding to maintain patients' access to certain products that contain levonorgestrel, mifepristone, or misoprostol and (b) opportunities to import levonorgestrel, mifepristone, or misoprostol as drugs and components to ensure patients' ready access to drug products that include them (§ 1); - 2. limits the contents of the list of pharmaceutical representatives employed by registered pharmaceutical manufacturers that DCP must post on its website to the representatives' first name and last initial, prohibits inclusion of their home addresses, and no longer requires the posting to be prominently displayed on DCP's website (§ 2); - 3. allows a licensed veterinarian to authorize another person to dispense a prescription veterinary drug under certain circumstances (§ 3); - 4. authorizes DCP or the Commission of Pharmacy, depending on the credential, to take various actions when a credential holder takes certain actions involving a drug that the holder knows will be used by someone to execute a death sentence (§§ 4-12); and

+5. (a) excludes, from the requirement to get a DCP permit to sell nonlegend drugs in a vending machine, distributing free nonlegend naloxone through a legally compliant secure box; (b) makes various other changes regarding these permits; and (c) changes the requirements for secure boxes (§§ 13-15).